iis-research-team/AINL-Eval-2025/README.md

-# AINL-Eval-2025 Shared Task at AINL 2025
+# AINL-Eval 2025 Shared Task at AINL 2025
-Welcome to the repository for the AINL-Eval-2025 shared task on detection of AI-generated scientific abstracts in Russian held as part of the [AINL 2025](https://ainlconf.ru/) conference.
+Welcome to the repository for the AINL-Eval 2025 shared task on detection of AI-generated scientific abstracts in Russian held as part of the [AINL 2025](https://ainlconf.ru/) conference.

 ## !Train data are open!
 Use train set to develop the model!